 The College's employees belong to two principal post-employment benefit plans: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by the Royal Borough of Windsor and Maidenhead.
 Both are multi-employer defined-benefit plans.
 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest formal actuarial valuation of the TPS was 31 March 2016 and of the LGPS 31 March 2016.
+The latest formal actuarial valuation of the TPS was 31 March 2019 and of the LGPS 31 March 2019.

-Total pension cost for the year 2020 2019
+Total pension cost for the year

-Total pension cost for the year £'000 £'000 £'000 £'000
+£'000 £'000 £'000 £'000

-Teachers Pension Scheme: contributions paid Local Government Pension Scheme: 368 258
+Teachers' Pension Scheme: contributions paid Local Government Pension Scheme: 420 368

-Contributions paid 522 459
+Contributions paid 593 522

-FRS 102 (28) charge 210 180
+FRS 102 (28) charge 597 210

-Charge to the Statement of Comprehensive Income 732 639
+Charge to the Statement of Comprehensive Income 1,190 732

-Total Pension Cost for Year 1,100 897
+Total Pension Cost for Year , 1,610 1,100